zacs/rtsp2icecast/README.md

 # rtsp2icecast

-A simple Docker container to stream audio from an RTSP stream to Icecast using FFmpeg.
+A simple Docker container to stream audio from an RTSP stream (eg. from an IP camera) to Icecast using FFmpeg.

 Based on [rtsp2mjpg](https://github.com/eroji/rtsp2mjpg) by @eroji.